 Preparing selection criteria for tertiary applications is never fun and there are always Essential and Desirable criteria to address.
 I always advise clients to keep the document to a maximum of five pages – institutions do not typically stipulate word or page length limits.
 The less criteria to address, the less pages needed.
 You should always address all the selection criteria in the Desirable section; I have had clients present me with a draft where they have overlooked and not bothered addressing them – do not make this very big mistake!
 In addressing the criteria in the Desirable section, you do not have to prepare responses that are as detailed as those in the Essential section – a short paragraph will suffice.

 This repeat business client applied for the role of Senior Recruitment Coordinator (International) in an Australian University and gained a job interview.
 The application required the addressing of 13 selection criteria in the Essential section, and three in the Desirable section.
 Needless to say this was a big job but all criteria were suitably addressed in five pages.
-Following are excerpts from four criteria in the Essential section, and a full excerpt of one criterion in the Desirable section.
+Following are excerpts from two criteria in the Essential section, and a full example of one criterion in the Desirable section.

 Considerable experience in operational planning.